kubernetes-sigs/kueue/site/content/en/docs/tasks/run_plain_pods.md

 ## Running a group of Pods to be admitted together

-In order to run a set of pods as a single unit, called Pod Group, add the "pod-group-name" label, and the "pod-group-total-count" annotation to all members of the group, consistently:
+In order to run a set of Pods as a single unit, called Pod group, add the "pod-group-name" label, and the "pod-group-total-count" annotation to all members of the group, consistently: